Rural broadband: Options, availability and providers

 village street

 It's worth noting, too, that not all providers offer the same speed to your specific household.
 Some have their own equipment installed at the exchange and in the nearest cabinet, and this can affect the speed you get, even on very slow lines.
 Don't expect miracles, though.
-Virgin Media is the only operator not on Openreach (if you can get Virgin Media, your worries are over as it is very, very fast no matter where you are).
+Virgin Media is the only national operator not on Openreach (if you can get Virgin Media, your worries are over as it is very, very fast no matter where you are).

 Most other operators are on the Openreach network, so while speeds may vary a little, they won't vary a lot.
 If you're switching broadband or getting a new connection in a new home, your new provider will have to give you a speed estimate for your line during sign-up.
 When they do, you can then look around to see if that is the fastest service on offer.
 You can use our rural postcode checker to see what else is available.